 We get a lot of phone calls from people who are having bad experiences with their attorney.
 Most of the time, firing your attorney is a bad idea.
-Generally, they are doing all the right things for your case, but they are poor at communicating to their clients.
+They are doing all the right things for your case, but they are poor at communicating with their clients.
 Each time we get that phone call, our hearts sink.
 Lawyers have a bad reputation, and that is why we try to counter that perception by serving the client first.

 Recently, we received a call from someone with a long-term disability case who hired a TV law firm.
 You have probably seen their ads if you live in Northern Virginia.
 Their ads are so bad that people flood to their Google page to tell them how violent and unhelpful they are.